Dedicated IP

 Open the Dedicated IP panel

-Go to Settings → Emailing and expand the Dedicated IP section.
+Go to Settings → Organization settings → Emailing → Custom Domains and expand the Dedicated IP panel above the domain selector.
 It shows the current price, what to expect, and an Enable dedicated IP button.
+The panel only appears once your organization has an active paid subscription and at least one domain added — if you cannot see it, that is why.

 Confirm the charges